-Domain names registered in the name of individuals are anonymously registered, for the purposes of personal data protection.
-In case of a conflict with a third party that can oppose a domain name on the basis of a prior right, the rights holder can request the disclosure of the registrant's name by using a template that is available on the registry's website.
-It has to justify its opposition on the basis of a prior right, which can be:
+Domain names registered in the name of individuals are by default anonymously registered, for the purposes of personal data protection.
+In case of a conflict with a third party that can oppose a domain name on the basis of a prior right, the rights holder can request the disclosure of the registrant's name by using a template that is available on the registry's website (see questions 7 and 8).